 And we don’t need to be on our own to be mindful.

 Indeed, over the last two decades, the popularity of mindfulness has soared, as have the opportunities to connect with others on a similar journey.
 Groups are now available in meetups, workplaces, healthcare providers, and gyms.

 We all need motivation, even when we know something is good for us.
 Whether it’s going for a run, eating well, or practicing mindfulness, we sometimes need support.

 For group mindfulness to sustain and maintain our commitment, we need to feel connected.
-We must experience a sense of belonging, and own our decisions and actions while experiencing opportunities, support, skills development, and growth as an individual.
+We must experience a sense of belonging and own our decisions and actions while experiencing opportunities, support, skill development, and growth as an individual.

 Indeed, organized group meditation provides an opportunity for those who might not practice alone to show up.

-Taking our three key psychological needs (according to Ryan & Deci, 2018) in turn, we look at how organized group meditation meets them and enhances our motivation:
+Taking our three key psychological needs (Ryan & Deci, 2018) in turn, we look at how organized group meditation meets them and enhances our motivation.